Victoria’s Secret Angel Grace Elizabeth Flaunts Perfect Abs In New Lingerie Snapshot

-Victoria’s Secret Angel Grace Elizabeth, who is popular for her beautiful looks and enviable physique, recently took to her Instagram page and shared a new lingerie snap to excite her one million fans.
+Victoria’s Secret Angel Grace Elizabeth, who is popular for her beautiful looks and enviable physique, recently took to her Instagram page and shared a new lingerie snap to excite her 1 million fans.

-In the snap, the gorgeous model could be seen rocking a skimpy black lace bra that she paired with an animal-print underwear.
+In the snap, the gorgeous model could be seen rocking a skimpy black lace bra that she paired with animal-print underwear.
 The racy ensemble was from Victoria’s Secret.

-She opted for a full face of makeup, comprising brown shades, and wore her brunette tresses down to pull off a very sultry pose.
+She opted for a full face of makeup comprising brown of shades and wore her brunette tresses down to pull off a very sultry pose.

 In the caption, she wrote that she prefers to stay at home on Sundays, a notion that many of her fans agreed with.